ccz181078/Coq-BB5/CoqBB5/BB5/README.md

 #### Compile time

 Compiling the BB5 proof takes about 45 minutes on 13 cores (Apple silicon) and using `coq-native` (see above).
-Without `coq-native`, still on 13 cores, takes about 3 hours.
+Without `coq-native` takes about 3 hours, still on 13 cores.

 ### Used Axiom